Justina-Gabriel/DataAnalytics-Project/README.md

 How to Run
 1. Load your database schema into your SQL engine (e.g., MySQL, PostgreSQL).
 2. Open each `.sql` file in your SQL client and execute.
-3. Verify the results match the expected output in the project brief.
+3. Verify the results match the expected output in the project brief (SQL Capstone Project)